 The Lyrics and their message

-The lyrics of the Saudi Arabian national anthem can reveal it as a call for the country to hasten towards greatness, raising its flag high, glorify God, and offers blessings of a long life for the Saudi Arabian King.
+The lyrics of the Saudi Arabian national anthem can reveal it as a call for the country to hasten towards greatness, raising its flag high, glorifying God, and offering blessings of a long life for the Saudi Arabian King.

 Each Verse analyzed